0 of 31 Questions completed

 Which of the following maternal conditions is associated with the greatest risk of cardiac complications during pregnancy?

 A 25-year-old female with a history of allergic rhinitis and mild atopic dermatitis is currently pregnant with her second child.
 Her two-year-old son has infantile eczema and peanut allergy confirmed on skin prick testing.
-The patient requests advice about dietary interventions during this pregnancy to reduce the risk of the second child developing peanut sensitisation.

 Which of the following is the most appropriate advice?